Skip to main content

 How To Approach the Culturally Weird Parts of the Bible

-Reading through the Book of Genesis can be challenging for a number of reasons.
-One that’s especially tough for modern readers is the amount of culturally weird, confusing, or even problematic moments we see in the early stories of the Bible.
+Reading through the Bible– especially Old Testament books like Genesis– can be challenging for a number of reasons.
+One that’s especially tough for modern readers is the number of culturally weird, confusing, or even problematic moments we see in the early stories of the Bible.

-Most of us respond in one of two ways: we either move past it, skipping ahead to a part that makes more sense.
+Most of us respond to these in one of two ways: we move past them, skipping ahead to a part that makes more sense.
 Or we stop and say, “Wait, what?”
 Then (if we’re honest) we judge the characters in the story– and even God– through the lens of our own system of values.

 On one hand, this is a fair critique.
 People in the Bible are not perfect, and we are meant to learn from their negative examples as much as their positive ones.
-However, when we make assumptions about people (and their motives!) from another time and culture based on our twenty-first century, Western culture’s norms, we miss out on a lot we could learn from scripture.
+We should be thinking critically about what we read.
+However, when we make assumptions about people (and their motives!) from another time and culture based on twenty-first-century Western norms, we miss out on a lot we could learn from scripture.

 “Wait, what?”: Abraham & Sarah